Barunah Plains Homestead: Description

-Barunah Plains homestead is a large, single storey bluestone residence, comprising two main sections forming a U-shape around the rear courtyard, infilled in the 1900s to the 1910s.
-The eastern section of the building was built in 1866 to Davidson and Henderson's design.
-This eastern section is asymmetrically composed with a cast iron verandah at the north-east corner.
-The present front door faces east and is beside a projecting bay window and sheltered by a stone porch; this section may well be an addition.
-The north side elevation has a projecting bay windowed room with a higher roof crowned by cast iron cresting.
+Barunah Plains homestead is a large, single-storey bluestone residence, comprising two main sections forming a U-shape around a rear courtyard, which was in-filled in the 1900s to the 1910s.
+The eastern section of the building was constructed in 1866 to Davidson and Henderson's design.
+That section is asymmetrically composed, with a cast iron verandah at the north-east corner.
+The present front door faces east, and is beside a projecting bay window and sheltered by a stone porch.
+That section may be an addition.
+The north side elevation has a projecting bay-windowed room with a higher roof, crowned by cast iron cresting.
 Further west is the 1900s to the 1910s wing, comprising principal bedrooms and intact bathrooms.
-On the western side of the old courtyard is a bluestone section reputed to be the oldest part and a timber section.
+On the western side of the old courtyard is a bluestone section, reputed to be the oldest part, and a timber section.

 Immediately south of the rear of the house is the bluestone bakehouse and laundry.
 Further south again are the bluestone and timber station buildings, stables, coach house and implement shed, arranged to form a large courtyard.
 The garden encloses the homestead on the south, east, north and part of the west sides.
-Separating the garden and station outbuildings is a picket fence, which is the last surviving section of this fencing which was more extensive.
+Separating the garden and station outbuildings is a picket fence, which is the last surviving section of a fence which was more extensive.

 The garden has a layout dating from at least the 1890s and has much mature planting.
-The garden originally extended to the other side of the Warrambine Creek, but became badly overgrown in recent times.
+The garden originally extended to the other side of the Warrambine Creek, but became badly overgrown.
 Warrambine Creek runs along the north side of the garden, and a sunken croquet lawn is just north-east of the house.
-The garden has 2ha of informal area and parkland, and 3ha of formal garden which includes a rose garden, orchard, kitchen garden, various shrubberies with small trees, a variety of shrubs and perennials, and mature pines, monkey puzzle trees, and cypresses.
-The garden has an approach through and attractive old style timber gate, and also across a timber pedestrian bridge, spanning the creek.
+The garden has two hectares of informal area and parkland, and three hectares of formal garden, which includes a rose garden, orchard, kitchen garden, various shrubberies with small trees and perennials, mature pines, monkey puzzle trees, and cypresses.
+The garden is approached across a timber pedestrian bridge spanning the creek and through an attractive old-style timber gate.

-The T-shaped bluestone woolshed is on the other side of the creek, on a rise; its south wall is concealed by corrugated iron additions.
+The T-shaped bluestone woolshed is on the other side of the creek, on a rise, with its south wall concealed by corrugated iron additions.
 There are two bluestone houses east of the woolshed, on the other side of the creek.
-The coursed bluestone ram shed has a slatted floor, with subfloor access doors below.
+The coursed bluestone ram shed has a slatted floor, with subfloor access doors.